Overview of neurogenic claudication and vascular claudication

-The arteries are susceptible to hardening and narrowing as plaque, or fatty deposits, build up along the arterial walls.
-This hardening is called atherosclerosis and the reduction of blood flow to the area is classified as peripheral arterial disease.
-Symptoms of vascular claudiation can disappear after doing something as simple as standing up, allowing the constricted area more blood.
+In vascular claudication, the arteries are susceptible to hardening and narrowing as plaque, or fatty deposits, build up along the arterial walls.
+This hardening is called atherosclerosis, and the reduction of blood flow to the area is classified as peripheral arterial disease.
+Symptoms of vascular claudication can disappear after doing something as simple as standing up, allowing the constricted area more blood.